Background

 Why Use a Camel?

 There are a few possible explanations for what Jesus meant by his analogy using a camel.
 Some claim there existed somewhere in Jerusalem's city wall a narrow gate known as the "eye of the needle."
 The explanation is that such a small gate made it impossible for a fully loaded large animal to pass through it.
-The animal would have either to be fully unloaded or walk on its knees in order to traverse the opening.
+The animal would have either to be fully unloaded or walk on its knees to traverse the opening.

 The major problem with the above explanation is that archaeologists and other scholars have never found evidence of such an opening used by such tall beasts or reference to a gate referred to as the eye of the needle.

-Several Bible commentators have noted the Aramaic word for camel is nearly identical to the word used for rope.
+Several Bible commentaries have noted the Aramaic word for camel is nearly identical to the word used for rope.
 Some believe that when the New Testament's original scrolls were translated into Greek an error in translation may have occurred.
 The correct translation, based on such an assumption, would be "it is easier for a ROPE to pass through . . ."

-Additionally, it is stated the words "eye of a needle" refers to the small opening of the tool used to sew clothes and other things together.
+Some of these commentaries also say the words "eye of a needle" refers to the small opening of the tool used to sew clothes and other things together.
 Trying to pass rope through such a small opening would certainly prove difficult!

 Who Can be Saved?

-When the disciples heard Jesus' analogy of a "camel through the eye of the needle," they responded with astonishment and wondered about it meaning.
+When the disciples heard Jesus' analogy of a "camel through the eye of the needle," they responded with astonishment and wondered about its meaning.
 They then asked, "Who then is able to be saved?"
 (Matthew 19:25).
-Why would they be amazed it was hard for a rich person to enter the Kingdom?
-The Pharisees believed God gave wealth to those he loves.
-One Bible commentary suggests the disciples may have been influenced by some of their beliefs and therefore responded accordingly.
+Jesus' response was the following.